Zoroastrianism in Armenia: Name

 The name of Zoroaster (Zarathustra) is attested in Classical Armenian sources as Zradašt (often with the variant Zradešt).
 The most important of these testimonies were provided by the early Christian Armenian authors Eznik of Kolb, Elishe, and Movses Khorenatsi.
 Elishe also provided the adjective zradaštakan, meaning "Zoroastrian".
 (Note: The spelling Zradašt was generated through an older form which started with *zur-, a fact which the German Iranologist Friedrich Carl Andreas used as evidence for a Middle Persian spoken form *Zur(a)dušt.
 Based on this assumption, Andreas made similar conclusions regarding the Avestan form of the name.
 However, modern Iranologist Rüdiger Schmitt rejects Andreas's assumption and states that the older form which started with *zur- was influenced by Armenian zur ("wrong, unjust, idle"), which therefore means that "the name must have been reinterpreted in an anti-Zoroastrian sense by the Armenian Christians".
 Schmitt adds: "it cannot be excluded, that the (Parthian or) Middle Persian form, which the Armenians took over (Zaradušt or the like), was merely metathesized to pre-Armenian *Zuradašt.)

 Mazdaism, a synonym for Zoroastrianism, is also attested in the earliest extant Armenian texts.
 The 5th-century Epic Histories (Buzandaran Patmutʿiwnkʿ), written in Classical Armenian, associates magi (mogkʿ, մոգք) with Mazdaism, which its anonymous author calls Mazdezn (Մազդեզն, "Mazdean faith").
 (Note: This word is borrowed from Parthian *Mazdayazn and Middle Persian Māzdēsn.)
 In the 6th century, Elishe preferred to use the word mogutʿiwn in his texts, which undoubtedly parallels the Georgian mogobay/moguebay ("Magism", i.e. "Mazdaism, Zoroastrianism") as attested in the early Georgian hagiographies.
 This feature is also seen in other West Asian languages; in Syriac Christian texts, for example, Mazdaism is usually referred to as mgošūtā.

+However, the Christian Armenian sources "rarely, if at all," call the pre-Christian Armenian religion "Zoroastrianism" (see the Historiography section below).
+Instead, they used terms such as "the religion of our forefathers" or "heathenism".